Their Eyes Were Watching God

 Citation

-Hurston, Zora Neale.
+Zora Neale Hurston.
 Their Eyes Were Watching God.
 75th Anniversary Edition.
-New York, NY: Harper Perennial Modern Classics, 2013.
+2013.
 Printed Book.